 Law?

-- Move all outdoor ashtrays and smoking receptacles at least 20 feet away from entrances
+- Remove all indoor ashtrays and smoking receptacles and move all outdoor ashtrays and smoking receptacles at least 20 feet away from entrances

+- Post the required "No Smoking" signs at every entrance into your establishment, available free of charge click here.
 Business proprietors have the option of ordering signage free of charge OR creating their own "No Smoking" signs.
 Please keep in mind that all "No Smoking" signs must include the following information and are the appropriate size:

 - International "no smoking" symbol (consisting of a pictorial representation of a burning cigarette enclosed in a red circle with a red bar across it) or the words "NO SMOKING" ;